AmanBarthria/AmanBarthria/README.md

-👋 Hi, I’m Aman Barthria
+👋 Hi, I am Aman Barthria
-Aspiring Data Analyst | Skilled in Excel, SQL, Power BI & Python | Career Transition from Finance to Analytics
+Aspiring Data Analyst | Skilled in Excel, SQL, Statictics, Power BI & Python | Career Transition from Finance to Analytics

 I'm a results-oriented and detail-driven data enthusiast passionate about solving real-world problems through the power of data.
 With a strong foundation in Excel, SQL, Power BI, and Python, I specialize in extracting insights that drive smarter business decisions.